smank7/Nammabnb/README.md

 npm i

 # Error Handling
-The API handles errors gracefully and responds with appropriate status codes and error messages for invalid requests or server errors.
+The API handles errors are handled and responds with appropriate status codes and error messages for invalid requests or server errors.

 # Testing
 Use Postman or any API testing tool to test the API endpoints.